horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/about/what-should-someone-do-before-using-unstoppable.md

 The Academy goes well beyond covering basics and aims to:

-1. take someone from 'zero knowledge' to a level where that person has a solid understanding of how cryptocurrency storage, security and privacy works.
+1. take someone from 'zero knowledge' to a level with a solid understanding of how cryptocurrency storage, security and privacy works.

 2. onboard someone into the DeFi ecosystem, how it works, opportunities it provides and how to get started.